AdobeDocs/experience-manager-forms-cloud-service.en/help/integrate-docusign-adaptive-forms.md

 ## Configure [!DNL DocuSign] with [!DNL AEM Forms] {#configure-docusign-with-aem-forms}

-After prerequisites are in place, perform the following steps to configure [!DNL Docu Sign] with [!DNL AEM Forms] on the Author instances.
+After prerequisites are in place, perform the following steps to configure [!DNL DocuSign] with [!DNL AEM Forms] on the Author instances.

 1. On AEM Forms author instance, navigate to **[!UICONTROL Tools]** ![hammer](assets/hammer.png) &gt; **[!UICONTROL General]** &gt; **[!UICONTROL Configuration Browser]**.
 1. On the **[!UICONTROL Configuration Browser]** page, tap **[!UICONTROL Create]**.